ghost-fvtt/FVTT-Autocomplete-Inline-Properties/CONTRIBUTING.md

  - `allowHotkey`: whether pressing the "@" key on the keyboard while this field is focused should open the Autocompleter interface.
  - \[`filteredKeys`\]: (optional) an array of keys that should not be shown in the Autocompleter.
  - `dataMode`: this defines what data is shown in the Autocompleter interface.
 This can take the following values:
-   - `DATA_MODE.ENTITY_DATA`: The data of the sheet's entity
+   - `DATA_MODE.DOCUMENT_DATA`: The data of the sheet's document
-   - `DATA_MODE.ROLL_DATA`: The roll data of the sheet's entity
+   - `DATA_MODE.ROLL_DATA`: The roll data of the sheet's document
-   - `DATA_MODE.OWNING_ACTOR_DATA`: The data of the sheet's entity's owning actor, falling back to the merged data of dummy actors of all types if the entity is not owned
+   - `DATA_MODE.OWNING_ACTOR_DATA`: The data of the sheet's document's owning actor, falling back to the merged data of dummy actors of all types if the document is not owned
-   - `DATA_MODE.OWNING_ACTOR_ROLL_DATA`: The roll data of the sheet's entity's owning actor, falling back to the merged roll data of dummy actors of all types if the entity is not owned
+   - `DATA_MODE.OWNING_ACTOR_ROLL_DATA`: The roll data of the sheet's document's owning actor, falling back to the merged roll data of dummy actors of all types if the document is not owned
    - `DATA_MODE.CUSTOM`: Custom data as defined by the `customDataGetter`
 - \[`inlinePrefix`\]: (optional) if provided, this prefix will be inserted in the target field when the Autocompleter is submitted.
 Otherwise, the default for the chosen `dataMode` is used.
  - `customDataGetter`: when `dataMode` is `CUSTOM`, the function provided here will be used to get the data to be shown in the Autocompleter interface.